 This course explores the topic of substance use and abuse in society and critically examines drug policy in the United States.
 Specific topics covered will include drug typologies, history of drug policy, drug enforcement, addiction and recovery programs, and social factors that influence drug policy and enforcement.
 Special attention will be given to harm reduction strategies and drug issues in the Appalachian region, especially methamphetamine and prescription drug abuse.
-(Offered once every four semesters, Fall)
+Class is only offered once every four semesters.
+Fall.